 - Define customer qualifications for participation.
 Inviting the most qualified voices will produce the best results.
 Some of the best participants include early adopters, unhappy customers, or potential customers who are currently using a competitor’s product.

 - Create a social space for sharing.
-If you are new to using social solutions in product development, but other departments such as marketing or customer support have established communities, then leverage those resources.
+If you are new to using social solutions in community led product development, but other departments such as marketing or customer support have established communities, then leverage those resources.
 One of the key values of using a social solution is the “cross-talk” that will occur between the participants.
 This will provide much richer data than that produced by bi-directional communication between you and customers.